 Wingspan Optics Spectator 8×32 are perfect for the whole family:

 Now that you know a bit more about backpacking binoculars and how to choose them based on field of view, power, eye relief, weight and more, you can buy the best compact binoculars for hiking.
 Isn’t that perfect?
+A great pair of binoculars also make an amazing gift for guys who love hiking.

 Don’t forget to Save this to your Hiking Ideas Board!
 And if you have a favorite Compact Binocular for hiking, please share with us in the comments below.
 We’ll take a look and just maybe add to our favorite list too!